-I would need a short period of rest, hydration, ice and gentle movements BEFORE I can benefit from the massage.
-Preparation steps.
+I would need a short period of rest, hydration, ice and gentle movements BEFORE I could benefit from a massage.
+I would need

-I needed to bring down the inflammation in my mind (stress response – fight, flight or freeze), before I could feel the benefits of meditation.
+I needed these 4 PREPARATION STEPS before I could feel the benefits of meditation.

 The 4 important things I needed to learn BEFORE I could enjoy meditation

-1 ) Know that my negative thoughts are normal human behaviour
+1) Know that negative thoughts are normal human behaviour

 2) Know that I am not my thoughts